Why Choose CHOP for Diagnosis and Treatment of a Rare Immune Disorder

 Customized treatments

-Because immune dysregulation disorders present differently in each child affected, our clinical and research teams work closely together to determine the treatment that will offer your child the best outcomes.
+Because immune dysregulation disorders present differently in each child affected, our clinical and research teams work together closely to determine the treatment that will offer your child the best outcomes.

 For example, Luca was a teen when he was first diagnosed with hemophagocytic lymphohistiocytosis (HLH) and successfully treated with steroids.
 When he was in his mid-20s, the disease struck again.
 This time, he was much sicker and treatment included chemotherapy and a bone marrow transplant.